boxwise/dropapp/README.md

 Will generate a new migration based on the diff of /db/migrations/schema.php.

+### Linting / Auto formatting

+So we don't have to think/argue over code conventions, we're using the [php-cs-fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) automatic code formatter.

+CircleCI will *fail* if there is any code requiring linting fixes.

+If you're using VSCode, the `vscode-php-cs-fixer` extension will be suggested automatically and apply auto format on save.

+Alternatively, you can run

+     php vendor/friendsofphp/php-cs-fixer/php-cs-fixer fix . --rules @PhpCsFixer

+in the root manually.

 ### Debugging

 We have enabled XDebug remote debugging in the default Docker configuration, so you can step through your code.
 Please run `docker-compose up --build` next time you start up your server to update your docker image.